What are Mindsets?

 These following two mindsets represent the extreme ends on either side of a spectrum.

-fixed mindset comes from the belief that your qualities are carved in stone – who you are is who you are, period.
-Characteristics such as intelligence, personality, and creativity are fixed traits, rather than something that can be developed. growth mindset comes from the belief that your basic qualities are things you can cultivate through effort.
+A fixed mindset comes from the belief that your qualities are carved in stone – who you are is who you are, period.
+Characteristics such as intelligence, personality, and creativity are fixed traits, rather than something that can be developed.
+A growth mindset comes from the belief that your basic qualities are things you can cultivate through effort.
 Yes, people differ greatly – in aptitude, talents, interests, or temperaments – but everyone can change and grow through application and experience.

 It’s very possible to be somewhere in the middle, and to lean a certain way in one area of life, and a different way in other areas.
 Dweck writes about them as a simple either-or throughout the book for the sake of simplicity.
 Your mindset likely varies from area to area.
 Your views may be different for artistic talent, intelligence, personality, or creativity.